Combinatorial metaplexes and centrality indices for identifying higher-order interactions: Introduction

 \section{Introduction}

-Systems characterised by multiple interacting components and collective phenomena, including nonlinearity, emergence, and adaptive behaviour, are central to complex systems theory \cite{estrada2024complex, raj2024structure, zhao2021simplicial, boccaletti2006complex}.
-These systems are often modelled using graph-theoretic representations, leading to complex networks in which system units are represented as vertices and their interactions as edges \cite{newman2018networks, estrada2015first, upadhyay2019network, battiston2021physics, Bianconi_2021}.
-Examples include protein–protein interaction networks, brain networks, and ecological networks \cite{newman2018networks}.
+In the study of complex systems, which are characterised by many interacting units, understanding the structure of interactions among these units is fundamental.
+Such systems often exhibit collective phenomena such as nonlinearity, emergence, and adaptive behaviour \cite{estrada2024complex, raj2024structure, zhao2021simplicial, boccaletti2006complex}.
+When interactions occur pairwise, these systems are often modelled using graph-theoretic representations, leading to complex networks in which units are represented as vertices and their interactions as edges \cite{newman2018networks, estrada2015first, upadhyay2019network, battiston2021physics, Bianconi_2021}.
+Examples of such networks include protein–protein interaction networks, brain networks, and ecological networks \cite{newman2018networks}.

-However, many complex systems exhibit interactions involving more than two units, in addition to pairwise interactions, referred to as higher-order interactions (HoIs) \cite{alvarez2021evolutionary, battiston2020networks, boccaletti2023structure, battiston2022higher}.
+However, many complex systems exhibit interactions among the units of group size greater than two, in addition to pairwise interactions.
+Such interactions are referred to as higher-order interactions (HoIs) \cite{alvarez2021evolutionary, battiston2020networks, boccaletti2023structure, battiston2022higher}.
 To represent HoIs explicitly, more general combinatorial structures such as hypergraphs and simplicial complexes are commonly employed \cite{salnikov2019simplicial, aktas2019persistence, torres2020simplicial}.
-A hypergraph consists of a set of vertices together with a collection of subsets of these vertices, called hyperedges.
+A hypergraph consists of a finite set of vertices together with a collection of subsets of these vertices, called hyperedges.
 Unlike a graph, where each edge contains exactly two vertices, a hyperedge may contain any number of vertices.
 A simplicial complex is a collection of subsets of a vertex set that is closed under inclusion: whenever a set belongs to the collection, all of its subsets also belong to it.
 The elements of a simplicial complex are called simplices, and a simplex containing $k+1$ vertices is called a $k$-simplex.
 In this representation, HoIs are modelled as simplices (such as triangles, tetrahedra, and higher-dimensional analogues), with the closure property ensuring that all lower-dimensional faces of an interaction are also present \cite{kozlov2008combinatorial}.